 For instance, cavities often cause sensitivity to hot or cold foods, and sometimes create noticeable grey or black discoloration, especially along the crevices of teeth.
 These are warning signs that your tooth has become decayed, and that a dental filling may be necessary.

 In the case of chips or cracks, you may be able to see or feel that there is a problem.
 It’s important to keep in mind, however, that if you suffer an injury to your mouth, it is best to consult your dentist, as some trauma can create intrinsic issues that won’t be visible, but which could jeopardize the tooth’s health, nonetheless.
+This might be a time when you need a crown.

 In many cases, simple treatment can be effective, such as a filling to address a cavity, or a dental crown to protect a chipped or cracked tooth.